Arsalan-BitWanderer/Arsalan-BitWanderer/README.md

 - 👋 Hi, I’m @Arsalan-BitWanderer

-I'm a passionate Computer Engineering student currently in my 7th semester, exploring the realms of technology and software development.
+I'm a passionate Computer Engineering, exploring the realms of technology and software development.
 My journey so far has led me through the landscapes of Java, C++, Data Structures and Algorithms, Python, Android App Development with Java and Flutter, as well as the realms of ASP.NET Core and SQL Server.